Shubhadeep394/test/README.md

 ```python
 sudo pip3 install boltiot
 ```
-Now, type in the code and run the code in your server (don't forget to modify [conf.py](https://github.com/Shubhadeep394/remote-temperature-monitoring/blob/master/conf.py) according to your own Hardware and Software Configurations)
+Now, type in the code and run the code in your server (don't forget to modify [conf.py](https://github.com/Shubhadeep394/remote-temperature-monitoring/blob/master/conf.py) according to your own Hardware and Software Configurations).
-Run the code using the following command,
+>Run the code using the following command,
 ```python
 python telegram_alert.py
 ```